jjsdunc88/professional-readme-generator/results/README.md

   ## Description

-  This project uses command line prompts to generate readme md files
+  This project generates a readme using command line prompts